U.N. Security Council urges end to ransom payments to extremists

 It also urges countries to encourage the private sector to follow relevant guidelines and good practices for preventing and responding to kidnappings by extremist groups.

-The council said that ransom payment “incentivizes future incidents of kidnapping for ransom.”
+The council noted that ransom payment “incentivizes future incidents of kidnapping for ransom.”

 Last year, France brushed off an allegation by a former U.S. diplomat that it paid a $17 million ransom in vain for the release of three hostages abducted in 2010 from Niger.